w-marx/Scan2Loc/README.md

 This script also installs [MapAnything](https://github.com/facebookresearch/map-anything.git), [LightGlue](https://github.com/cvg/LightGlue.git) and [LoMa](https://github.com/davnords/LoMa.git).
 Both the LightGlue and LoMa installations are optional and only necessary if you wish to use them.

-Using a localizer to predict the pose of a camera in a scanned environment (inference only):
+**Example:** Using a localizer to predict the pose of a camera in a scanned environment (inference only):
 ```python
 from headset_localization import HeadsetRecording, Scanned3dEnvironment, PnPLocalizer
 from shared import CompleteRobotScan